FrankensteinVariorum/collationWorkspace/collationChunks/C24/output/Readme.md

 		</rdgGrp>
 	</app>
 ```
--[] **Confusion:** Are these supposed to be in the same app? the MS has very little in common with everything else.
+-[x] **Confusion:** Are these supposed to be in the same app? the MS has very little in common with everything else.

 ```
 <app>